aru14757/Hybrid-Quantum-Financial-Forecasting/README.md

 # Hybrid-Quantum-Financial-Forecasting

-This repository contains the dataset and trained models associated with the research paper:

-**"Hybrid Quantum-Classical Neural Architectures for Financial Time-Series Forecasting"**

-The study investigates classical deep learning models, quantum neural networks, and hybrid quantum-classical architectures for forecasting the S&P 500 index using binary classification, multiclass classification, and regression-based approaches.
+This repository contains the dataset and trained models (classical deep learning models, quantum neural networks, and hybrid quantum-classical architectures) for forecasting the S&P 500 index using binary classification, multiclass classification, and regression-based approaches.

 ---